top of page

 Previous experience

+Lucia completed 18 months criminal law pupillage in another leading London based set.
 During her pupillage Lucia practised in the areas of general crime, youth court work, and extradition.
-She defended and prosecuted regularly in the Magistrates' Courts and was developing a Crown Court practice.
-Her defence and prosecution practice extended from minor offences to serious and complex offences and issues including burglary, robbery, drug dealing and modern slavery.
-Lucia appeared in several hearings relating to extradition proceedings, and contributed, in several posts, to the Extradition Hub on CrimeLine.
+Lucia contributed, in several posts, to the Extradition Hub on CrimeLine.
 She also worked on cases with international law elements such as human trafficking and complaints brought before the United Nations Human Rights Committee.

 Whilst doing her PhD in Oxford, she took up a position as an assistant lawyer to the legal adviser of the Secretary General of the Council of Europe in Strasbourg in France, where she worked on many pressing human rights and international law-related issues such as the annexation of Crimea by Russia, the accession of the European Union to the European Convention of Human Rights, and foreign terrorist fighters.